nasser/stopwork/README.md

 Name
 ----
 The platform was originally named after the monthly Stop Work meetings at [Eyebeam](http://eyebeam.org) where fellows and residents present their work and receive feedback.
-The working title is Cobble.
-We'll see what it ends up getting called.

 Legal
 -----